Day Hikes in Bhutan

 Sonagasa Hike or Extended Kamsum Namgyal Chorten Hike

-While returning back, we follow the same trail back till the rest house and take a light northward diversion, it also entails a walk through the ridge of the terrace rice field for a few meters until we meet the paved road but with hardly any sign of traffic.
-The hike is more simple and steady and it runs parallel to Mochu river.
-En-route, we can take a leisurely look at former winter palace from distance, and probably meet some villagers along the way, ending the hiking in front of beautiful Punakha Dzong.
+While returning back, we follow the same trail back till the rest house and take a light northward diversion, It also entails a walk through the ridge of the terrace rice field for a few meters until we meet the paved road but with hardly any sign of traffic.
+The hike is more simple and steady, and it runs parallel to the Mochu River.
+En-route, we can take a leisurely look at the former winter palace from a distance and probably meet some villagers along the way, ending the hike in front of beautiful Punakha Dzong.

-Trashigang Gompa – The hike to reach Trashingang Gompa goes through one of trail popularly called Lungchuste Trail.
-This trail was adopted by Wind Horse Tours and its maintenance and cleanliness work are undertaken by Wind Horse on regular basis as a part of Corporate Environmental Responsibility.
-On clear day, it offer breathe taking picture postcard view of eastern Himalayas peaks.
-And also trail is surrounded by varied rhododendrons species as big as trees complemented much by conifers as well.
+Trashigang Gompa – The hike to reach Trashingang Gompa goes through one trail popularly called the Lungchuste Trail.
+This trail was adopted by Wind Horse Tours, and its maintenance and cleanliness work are undertaken by Wind Horse on a regular basis as a part of its Corporate Environmental Responsibility.
+On a clear day, it offers a breathtaking picture postcard view of the eastern Himalayas peaks.
+And also trail is surrounded by varied rhododendron species as big as trees, complemented by conifers as well.

-Aprox time 3 to 4 hours.
-It can done from Thimphu or Punakha.
+Approx time 3 to 4 hours.
+It can be done from Thimphu or Punakha.

 Lungchutze Hike

 This can be done as an excursion from Paro or along the way between Paro and Haa.
-Generally we propose to those guests who wants to skip Taksang Monastery hike for some reasons or this hike can be done from Haa also.
-Chele La pass connect Paro valley with Haa.
-During season, you will be greeted with blossoming of varied Rhonderondon species.
+Generally, we propose to those guests who want to skip the Taksang Monastery hike for some reason or this hike can be done from Haa also.
+Chele La pass connects Paro valley with Haa.
+During the season, you will be greeted with the blossoming of varied Rhonderondon species.
 Further hike from the Chele la pass takes you to Kila Gompa, one of the oldest nunnery in Bhutan.

 Time Taken: 2 to 3 hours each way,